What is JobDUN?

 We ask businesses interested in taking part in the programme to ensure that:

-- Your business creates a safe, respectful and inclusive environment and that there are complaints procedures for interns to access if necessary.
+- Your business has current Health and Safety policies in place and is a safe, respectful and inclusive environment where there are complaints procedures for interns to access if necessary.

 - Please ensure that the intern is briefed on any internal complaints procedures that you operate.
 If you need assistance with a complaints policy, we can provide some support around that.